interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 #### Search request rejected check

-The search request contained invalid parameters (empty search area), as such the DSS should reject it with a 400 HTTP code.
-If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+The search request contained invalid parameters (empty search area), as such the DSS should reject it with a 400 HTTP code.If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 ### Search by huge area test step